 That's what I meant by, we need to start thinking a bit about the educational side of this.
 How can we train some of these algorithms without doing too much harm initially?
-So can we can we artificially train them a bit?
+So can we artificially train them a bit?
 And I will give you example in a moment.
 Can we artificially train them a bit so that we get up to a level where we can let them loose on something that's more costly if a mistake is made?
 So let me give an example.

 In self-driving cars, the traditional approach is let's drive around with operators behind the wheel ready to break.
 And let's gather data.
 Let's go and hand label all the data, pedestrian, parked car, driving car, bicycle.
 And then let's do that for years.
 And then maybe we have 1 million or 2 million miles gathered that way.
 Or let's build a realistically rendering cityscape, with cars and people, everything simulated.
 And train the car, the car system, train it in that synthetic environment.
 Let it drive a billion miles.

 It's low cost, because it happens all in a GPU somewhere, or 1,000 GPUs.
 And then I reach my 90% level.
 And then I put it out on the real street.
 And I will teach it the last 10%.
 This is oversimplified.
 But it's an example of some thinking that is actually not happening that much yet, where we actually do this progression learning.
 We don't want to experiment on customers.